tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/基础图片处理/限制图片大小_intl_en.md

 ## Restrictions

 - Format: The API for limiting the image size is supported only for JPG images.
 - Size: The original image cannot be larger than 32 MB.
-Its dimensions cannot exceed 30,000 pixels and its resolution cannot exceed 250 million pixels.
-The dimensions of the output image cannot exceed 9,999 pixels.
+Its dimensions cannot exceed 50000 pixels and its resolution cannot exceed 250 million pixels.
+The dimensions of the output image cannot exceed 50000 pixels.
-- Use: This API only supports processing during download via a GET request but not during upload.

 ## API Format